 When you give your employees a “holiday bonus” (and especially if all bonuses are the same or essentially the same, i.e., a week’s pay for everyone), your employees wouldn’t be wrong to assume the bonus is a gift and completely unrelated to merit.

 In "What Should I Give for a Holiday Bonus?" retired CEO Richard Hayman suggests small business owners consider forgoing the holiday bonus entirely.
 “If it's a holiday event, then it's expected.
 Once you're on that treadmill, you can't get off.
 Business has good years and bad years.
 What if there is no money to go around or they don't deserve it, or we missed our goals?”

 So should you give that employee a (holiday) bonus?

 Sure, so long as your intent is to give a gift that requires nothing from the receiver.
 Otherwise, you may be sending mixed signals while setting a precedent that’ll hamstring your business in the future.

-Performance bonuses are an important part of your total compensation package and if conceived and executed properly are good for both motivating and retaining employees.
+Performance bonuses are an important part of your total compensation package, and, if conceived and executed properly, they are good for motivating and retaining employees.